EddieAbbondanzio/eddieabbondanz.io/content/post/xj-info/how-to-piece-together-a-2-inch-ome-lift/index.md

 **Does the OME JGF10 spacer go on top or below the spring isolator?**

 The coil spacer sits below the isolator.

+**Can I keep my OEM sway bar links?**

+No, they are too short and the bushings will wear out quickly.
+If you're in a pinch you can run them but they won't last more than a month or two.